Goobergreve09/read-me-generator/README.md

 ## Table of Contents

-*Your readME.md will come with a table of Contents so users can easily navigate the content*
+*Your readME.md will come with a table of Contents so users can easily navigate the content.*

 1. [Description](#description)
 2. [How to Install](#installation)